Visiting the Waimate District

 You’ll see the ruins of a historic granary near SH1 at the northern entrance to St Andrews.
 It was built in 1878 to store grain before moving it by rail to Timaru and beyond.
 There’s an information board nearby telling more of the history of this area.

 There’s a camping ground just south of the township.
 The golf course is one of the most popular in the district, and home to New Zealand’s first 'foot golf' course.
 This is an all ages sport combining football and golf.
+Rumour has it when the St Andrews golf course was established they wrote to the original St Andrews links in Scotland suggesting that with similar names there be some sort of "sister city" connection between them.
+They got sent a bill in return!

 The Catholic Church, one street back from SH1, still has regular services.